1

 What is the highest paying job in exercise science?

-In exercise science, the highest paying roles often include clinical exercise physiologists working in specialized medical settings or sports medicine physicians with additional certifications.
+In exercise science, the highest paying roles often include clinical exercise physiologists working in specialized medical settings or sports medicine physicians with advanced certifications.
 These positions typically require advanced education, certifications, and experience, and can offer salaries exceeding $70,000 annually depending on location and expertise.

 How to become a clinical exercise specialist?